MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 4. If you want to add the contact card into a conversation, go to the upper right corner of the card, select **...
 (More options)** > **Copy**.
 Then, paste the copy in the message compose box of a conversation.

-Learn more about the Teams command box in [Teams - Use the command box](https://support.microsoft.com/en-us/office/use-the-command-box-13c4e429-7324-4886-b377-5dbed539193b).
+Learn more about the Teams command box at [Teams - Use the command box](https://support.microsoft.com/en-us/office/use-the-command-box-13c4e429-7324-4886-b377-5dbed539193b).

 ## Look up contacts from the message compose box